DexterCosmos/store_sales_db/README.md

 ### Power BI

 - **Data visualization**

-The Power BI dashboard provides a comprehensive visualization of key business metrics through the following chart types:
+The Power BI dashboard offers a comprehensive visualization of key business metrics through the following chart types:

-- Bar Chart: Highlights sales performance across various product categories.
+- Bar Chart: Highlights sales performance according to product category in each region.

+- Line Chart: Illustrates the frequency of sales and profits over time as by month.

-- Pie Chart: Displays the market share distribution among leading competitors.
+- Pie Chart: Displays the segemnt sales distribution across different regions.

-- Column Chart: Illustrates monthly revenue trends over the past year.
+- Column Chart: Illustrates category sales distribution across week days.

-- Ribbon Chart: Showcases the progression of market rankings over time.
+- Ribbon Chart: Showcases the progression of shipping mode accros the years.

-- Cards: Present important KPIs such as total revenue, customer satisfaction scores, and net profit margin.
+- Cards: Present important KPIs such as total revenue, total customer, and net profit margin etc.

 This interactive and dynamic dashboard enables easy analysis and interpretation of business data, facilitating informed decision-making.